stalyndc/thenewslog/docs/update-summary.md

 - Added a dedicated `Csrf` service plus controller guard helpers to validate tokens server-side.
 - Strengthened the `Auth` service with session regeneration, idle timeout enforcement, and cleaner logout handling.
 - Replaced raw exception messages in the curator workflow with Monolog logging to prevent information leakage.
+- Converted the admin logout endpoint into a CSRF-protected POST workflow and updated the UI to submit tokenized forms.

 ## Feed Ingestion Enhancements
 - Implemented conditional fetching by persisting `ETag` and `Last-Modified` headers on feeds and reusing them for future requests.